 Before You Decide

-If you are within three months of age 65 or older and not ready to start your monthly cash benefits yet, you can use our online retirement application to sign up just for Medicare and apply for your retirement or spouses benefits later.
+If you are within three months of age 65 or older and not ready to start your monthly Social Security benefits yet, you can use our online retirement application to sign up just for Medicare and wait to apply for your retirement or spouses benefits later.

 Before you decide, you need to be sure that you understand how waiting until later will affect:

-- the lifetime benefits we can pay on your record.
+- the lifetime benefits we can pay on your record; and

 - your health insurance coverage.

 Delay receiving retirement benefits until after you reach full retirement age (any month up to age 70), you can increase your benefit by accumulating Delayed Retirement Credits.
-If your full retirement age is 66 and you wait until age 70, your benefit will be 132% of your full retirement age benefit.
+If your full retirement age is 66 and 2 months and you wait until age 70, your benefit will be 130.67% of your full retirement age benefit.

 Have family members who qualify for benefits, a delay means you would lose some of the benefits they might have received.
 However, delaying benefits also increases the maximum monthly survivors benefit your spouse may receive.

 If you plan to continue working

 Even if you plan to continue working, you may still be able to receive some benefits.
 If you are under full retirement age and you earn over a certain amount, we will deduct the excess earnings from your benefits.